 Saskatchewan has also identified technology as a key driver of emission reductions, including carbon capture use and storage as well as renewable energy.
-In 2015, SaskPower set a target of doubling its percentage of electricity capacity from renewable energy sources, i.e. to have 50 percent of the province's power sourced from renewables by 2030.

-As part of the Strategy, Saskatchewan will develop annual GHG reporting regulations for facilities that emit more than 25,000 tonnes of CO_2 e annually (with a voluntary opt-in for emitters over 10,000 tonnes of CO_2 e annually).
+As part of the Strategy, Saskatchewan will develop annual GHG reporting regulations for facilities that emit more than 25,000 tonnes of CO2e annually (with a voluntary opt-in for emitters over 10,000 tonnes of CO2e annually).